dejonghe/stack-drift-notifier/README.md

 # CloudFormation Stack Drift Notifier

 ## Overview
 The purpose of this project to setup a lambda that runs on a schedule to detect CloudFormation drift.
 The lambda runs on a schedule specified by a parameter passed to the CloudFormation stack that sets up the project.
+By default, the lambda will check every region in parallel.
+A SNS notification is sent to the subscribing email address for every stack that has drifted.

 ## Quick Setup
 I host the lambda and the CloudFormation from a public bucket.
 You can launch it directly from this button.